lynndylanhurley/j-toker/readme.md

   * Account deletion
 * Seamless integration with the [devise token auth][dta] Rails gem.
 * Extensive event notifications
-* Allows for extensive configuration to work with any API
+* Allows for total configuration to work with any API
 * Session support using cookies or localStorage
 * Tested with Chrome, Safari, Firefox and IE8+